-Definition of Basis Risk
+Definition of Basis Risk§

 Basis risk is the financial risk associated with the imperfect correlation between a hedging instrument (like futures or options) and the actual asset being hedged.
 When the prices of offsetting investments do not change in perfectly opposite directions, it can lead to unexpected gains or losses, which is contrary to the intended mitigation of risk through hedging strategies. 🌪️

-Basis Risk vs. Other Risks Comparison
+Basis Risk vs. Other Risks Comparison§

-Basis Risk |
+Basis Risk | Market Risk |

-Concerns overall market fluctuations impacting investment value |
+Affects the correlation between hedges | Concerns overall market fluctuations impacting investment value |

-Relates to the inherent risk of market volatility |
+Deals with the inefficiencies in hedging instruments | Relates to the inherent risk of market volatility |

-Can be mitigated but not eliminated through diversification |
+Can be managed with proper hedging techniques | Can be mitigated but not eliminated through diversification |

-Examples of Basis Risk
+Examples of Basis Risk§

 -